The primary meaning of the word ‘God’ stands for a Powerful Almighty Being. ‘Lord’, on the other hand, means the Almighty Savior of the world.

 Main Differences Between God and Lord

 - The main difference between ‘God’ and ‘Lord’ is in terms of the diversity of meaning that is embodied by each word.
 ‘God’ means the Supreme Being, the Creator of the world.
-While the word ‘Lord’ can mean the Savior of the Universe, and the Almighty Creator, but it can also connote an honorary title.
+While the word ‘Lord’ can mean the Savior of the Universe and the Almighty Creator, it can also connote an honorary title.

 - The two terms also differ in terms of their etymological origins.
 The word ‘God’ originated from the Hebrew and Greek languages, while the word ‘Lord’ is derived from Old English.